sjentsch/jamoviDocs/getting-started/jg_34_anova-mixed.rst

 | How to perform a mixed ANOVA in jamovi:

-#. | You need one grouping variable with at least two levels (e.g. treatment
+#. | You need at least one grouping variable with at least two levels (e.g.
-     / control) and one continuous outcome variable for each measurement time point.
-Make sure that the `measurement levels are set correctly
-     <um_2_first-steps.html#data-variables>`_ so that the grouping variable
+     treatment / control) and one continuous outcome variable for each measurement time point.
+Make sure that the `measurement levels are set correctly <um_2_first-steps.html#data-variables>`_ so that all the
-     is marked as |nominal| and the continuous variables are marked as
+     variables for the repeated measurements are marked as |continuous| and the grouping variable(s) are marked as |nominal|.
-     |continuous|.

    | A correct setup should look similar to this: